br0nco640k/br0nco640k/README.md

 and even LabVIEW.
 I have worked with Apple II's, Macs, the Commodore VIC-20 and Amiga, various large UNIX systems, IBM 370 mainframes, almost every version of Windows (except 1.0), FreeBSD, various Linux distros going back to Slackware in the 90's, and assorted other systems.

 I'm integrating Git and GitHub more deeply into my workflow recently.
-I'm using Godot 4.x, VS Code, and GitHub Desktop in my daily work.
+I'm using Godot 4.x, Unreal Engine 5, Visual Studio, and GitHub Desktop in my daily work.

 I'm not currently using AI for anything.
 At all.
 <!---